William Baffin: Life

 In 1615, he entered the service of the "Company of Merchants of London, Discoverers of the North-West Passage", which had been established in 1612.
 Its first governor was Thomas Smythe, one of the underwriters of Hall's fourth voyage.
 (Note: Other prominent members of the company included James Lancaster, Francis Jones, Dudley Digges, and John Wolstenholme.)
 (Note: The previous 3 seasons of exploration had been led by, respectively, Henry Hudson (who was marooned by his men after a winter trapped in Hudson Bay), Thomas Button (who stayed near Churchill), and William Gibbons (who stayed on the Labrador coast).)
 Baffin served as pilot of Discovery, which left England under Captain Robert Bylot on 15 March.
 It carefully explored Hudson Strait in search of a Northwest Passage from the North Atlantic to the Far East.
 The accuracy of Baffin's tidal and astronomical observations on this voyage was confirmed when William Edward Parry passed over the same ground in 1821.

 William Baffin's chart of the Hudson Strait.

-Baffin again sailed as pilot of Discovery the next year.
+In 1616, Baffin again sailed as the pilot of Discovery.
 Leaving Gravesend on 26 March, he passed west of Greenland up the Davis Strait, discovering the large bay to its north which now bears his name, together with a series of sounds which radiate from its head and were named by him after members of the North-West Passage Company: Lancaster, Smith, and Jones.

-On this voyage, he sailed over 300 smi farther north than his predecessor John Davis: since his voyages seemed to preclude hope of an ice-free nautical path to the Orient, the area was not explored again for two centuries and his furthest north (about 77° 45′ N) remained unsurpassed in North America until the Royal Navy officer Edward Augustus Inglefield reached 78° 28′ N in the same area in 1852.
+On this voyage, he sailed over 300 smi farther north than his predecessor John Davis: since his voyages seemed to preclude hope of an ice-free nautical path to the Orient, the area was not explored again for two centuries.
+His furthest north (about 77° 45′ N) remained unsurpassed in North America until the Royal Navy officer Edward Augustus Inglefield reached 78° 28′ N in the same area in 1852.

-Map of a voyage undertaken by Thomas James, with Baffin Bay based on Baffin's charts.
+A map of a voyage undertaken by Thomas James, with Baffin Bay based on Baffin's charts.
 Baffin's cartography appears accurate, and clearly identifies the shape of the bay.